CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 Qwiklabs regularly syncronizes it's list of EC2 instance types with the AWS platform.
 We purposefully do not provide a full list of EC2 instance types in this document, because AWS adds and deprecates instance types regularly.

-For a complete and up-to-date list of EC2 instance types, see https://aws.amazon.com/ec2/instance-types/
+For a complete and up-to-date list of EC2 instance types, see [AWS official documentation](https://aws.amazon.com/ec2/instance-types/)

 #### Student Visible Outputs